 • endocrine disorders, such as Addison’s disease and Cushing’s disease; and/or

-Acral melanoma tumors exhibit aggressive histopathologic features associated with a poorer survival outcome.
-It is the most common type of melanoma in deeply pigmented individuals, and is mostly diagnosed between the ages of 40 and 70.
-This can be confused with ethnic or racial pigmentation, which in darker-skinned individuals, longitudinal melanonychia can commonly occur in one or multiple nails, and is mostly benign.
+Acral melanoma tumors are an aggressive type of cancer and have a poorer survival outcome.
+It is the most common type of melanoma in dark-skinned individuals, and is mostly diagnosed between the ages of 40 and 70.
+This can be confused with ethnic or racial pigmentation, which, also in darker-skinned individuals, dark lines on the nails can commonly occur in one or multiple nails, and is mostly benign.

-If you suspect that you have melanona according to either of the criteria above, please contact Dr. John Hoy at Seattle Foot and Ankle Center in Seattle, Washington, to discuss a biopsy procedure to rule out cancer.
+If you suspect that you have melanoma cancer according to either of the criteria above, please contact Dr. John Hoy at Seattle Foot and Ankle Center in Seattle, Washington, to discuss a biopsy procedure to rule out cancer.